 A LEGACY OF RECOGNITION AND AWARDS

-Most recently, Minnesota Lawyer and Finance & Commerce magazines recognized Alan as a 2019 MINNESOTA ICON.
+in 2019, Minnesota Lawyer and Finance & Commerce magazines recognized Alan as a MINNESOTA ICON.
 Alan is among an elite group of senior business leaders whose years of leadership, achievements, and contributions to the Minnesota business community are noteworthy.
 Carlson has built a stellar reputation for client success for Minnesota businesses and institutions, as well as across the country.

 Alan was the first patent attorney in Minnesota inducted as a Fellow into the American College of Trial Lawyers.
 The American College of Trial Lawyers invites the top 1% of the Bar as Fellows in the College.
 In that esteemed organization, there are fewer than a dozen registered patent attorneys who are active trial lawyers today.
 Carlson Caspers has two of those trial lawyers – being one of fewer than five firms in the nation with more than one Fellow.